 VMware PowerCLI Installation and Configuration

-VMware PowerCLI can be installed with the Install and Configure VMware PowerCLI SBA.
-When this SBA is used PowerCLI is installed for all users on the system.
-This SBA installs PowerCLI from the PowerShell Gallery so that it can be installed manually, if needed.
+VMware PowerCLI can be installed with the Install and Configure VMware PowerCLI SBA (an installed ControlUp Agent is required, otherwise you do not see the script-based action in the context menu).
+When this script-based action (SBA) is used, PowerCLI is installed for all users on the system.
+This SBA installs the PowerCLI module collection from the PowerShell Gallery so that it can be installed manually if needed.

 To install PowerCLI the latest version of the Nuget package provider is required and is installed by the SBA, as well.

 Note: Powershell Version 5 is required to use this SBA.

 There are two main configurations that can be set for VMware PowerCLI:

 - Choosing whether you want to join the VMware Customer Experience Improvement Program (CEIP).
 More information about this program can be found here.